Examine the efficacy of Visual Syntactic Text Formatting (VSTF) on 7th and 8th-grade students’ reading and writing outcomes.

 In this project, researchers are examining the efficacy of Visual Syntactic Text Formatting (VSTF), a technology for reformatting text to make it easier to understand, on 7th and 8th grade students’ reading and writing outcomes.
 Students are expected to read and understand progressively more complex texts as they get older, and many of these texts are complex both in their language and their structure.
 One way to help students better understand the complex text they read is to adjust the text itself; even changing the size or spacing of letters can help students’ reading comprehension.
 VSTF is an empirically validated text formatting tool that arranges phrases so that it highlights the meaning of the text.
 Researchers are examining whether reading text in VSTF improves students’ reading and writing as compared to reading text in standard blocks.

 VSTF separates phrases and clauses onto short, separate lines.
 It also uses a cascading pattern and different colors to highlight active verbs.
 The result is a streamlined column of text that makes reading easier and more efficient.
 In this project, classrooms of students will be randomly assigned either to read their language arts text in VSTF on an iPad or Chromebook, or to read their language arts text in traditional block format on an iPad or Chromebook.
 Researchers will also examine whether reading VSTF on an iPad or on a Chromebook makes a difference in how well the intervention works to improve students’ reading and writing outcomes.
 This project is taking place in Garden Grove Unified School District (GGUSD).
-Approximately 4,800 students in 7th and 8th grade, as well as their 57 teachers are participating.
+Over 4,000 students in 7th and 8th grade, as well as their 54 teachers participated in this study.

-Key Measures: Student measures will include grade point average in language arts and scores on the California English Language Development Test and the Smarter Balanced Assessment.
-Teacher measures will include the Teacher Practices inventory and the Measuring Teacher Content Knowledge for Teaching Elementary Rescore Items.
-The team will adapt the Pathway Observation Measure to assess the quantity and process of implementation of the intervention.
+Key Measures: Student measures included scores on the California English Language Smarter Balanced Assessment.
+Teacher measures included the Teacher Practices inventory and the Measuring Teacher Content Knowledge for Teaching Elementary Rescore Items.
+The team adapted the Pathway Observation Measure to assess the fidelity and implementation of the intervention.

 Visual syntactic text formatting, also referred to by its trademarked name of Live Ink, was developed by Walker Reading Technologies.